Gino Bosz

 Gino Bosz (born 23 April 1993) is a Dutch footballer who plays as a centre back for Tweede Klasse club Robur et Velocitas.

 Club career

 Born in Rotterdam, Bosz joined Vitesse's youth setup in 2011.
 He was promoted to the main squad in the 2014 summer by manager (and father) Peter Bosz.

 Bosz made his first-team – and Eredivisie – debut on 3 October 2014, coming on as a late substitute in a 6–1 home routing over ADO Den Haag.
 In summer 2015 he left Vitesse for Heracles, only to move on to Cambuur a year later due to a lack of playing time at Heracles.

 Following a spell back at Vitesse, Bosz agreed to return to Eerste Divisie side Go Ahead Eagles prior to the 2018–19 campaign.
+In September 2020, he left them for Greek second-tier side Doxa Drama, only to leave them in January 2021 and joining TEC in summer 2021.

 Personal life

-Bosz's father, Peter was also a footballer and is a manager at PSV Eindhoven, while his brother Sonny is also a footballer.
+Bosz's father, Peter was also a footballer and is the manager at PSV, while his brother Sonny also was a footballer.